YaoKevinn/MovieSearcherChallenge/README.md

 - [x] Implement pagination in the search results table view.
 - [x] Allow users to save movies to a favorites list.
 - [ ] Add unit tests and UI tests for your code.
 - [x] Offline mode: the app can persist the data previously fetched and see them when the app is opened in offline mode.

+## Offline Mode

+To switch from online to offline mode on a simulator of iOS deveices, you can simply turn off the Wifi connection on the Mac and make another movie search in the app.
+A alert will popup to inform that there is a problem with the internet connection and offer to switch to offline mode.
+Or you can just re run the app with no internet connection.

 <br>